Policies and Procedures

 - The presence of any apparel, jewelry, accessory or any manner of grooming which, by virtue of its color, arrangement, trademark, symbol or any other attribute, which indicates or implies membership or affiliation with a gang or secret society, is prohibited.

 - Heelies and wheelies (shoes with wheels) are not allowed.

 School administrators will be responsible for enforcing the student dress code.
 A teacher who recognizes that a student’s garment violates these guidelines will refer the student to an administrator, who will judge the appropriateness of the garment.
 If the garment violates the dress code policy, the student will not be permitted to attend classes until the inappropriate garment is replaced.

 EMERGENCY PROCEDURES FOR INCLEMENT WEATHER

 We may delay or close school when severe weather creates hazardous road conditions.
-To find out if school will be delayed or closed, please turn to any of the following radio or television stations and listen for the announcement.
+To find out if school will be delayed or closed, check district and school communications (email, phone, text, classroom pages, social media).
 In most cases, a decision will be made by 6:00 a.m.
-The following stations are on our list to be notified of school delays or closing:
+We also will notify traditional media, including television and newspapers.

 Lexington School District Two charges the following enrollment fees per student each year.

 $25 Middle School